vinacioo/website/src/content/pages/about.md

 ## Vagner Inácio de Oliveira - A PhD Student at the State University of Campinas

-__Greetings!__ I’m Paulo A. Donovan, a PhD student in Electrical Engineering with a focus on Computer Engineering, and I hold a Master’s degree in the same field.
+__Greetings!__ I’m __Vagner Inácio de Oliveira, a PhD student in Electrical Engineering with a focus on Computer Engineering, and I hold a Master’s degree in the same field.
 I am also a graduate in Statistics, with a deep enthusiasm for Artificial Intelligence, especially in the cultural sector.
 My passion lies in developing technologies that enhance lives and in advancing science for a brighter future.

 ## Skills and Expertise